Ytre Arna Church: History

 The village of Ytre Arna had significant population growth starting in the middle of the 19th century when a factory was built in the village.
 Permission to build a church in Ytre Arna was granted by Royal Decree on 22 May 1897.
-The designs of the church were drawn by the architect Schak Bull, and the main builder was Peter Gabrielsen from Spjutøy in Lindås.
+The designs of the church were drawn by the architect Schak Bull, and the main builder was Peter Gabrielsen from Spjutøy in Lindaas Municipality.
 The construction of the church was funded by the owner of the local factory, Jürgen Jebsen.
 The new church was completed in 1899 and it was consecrated on 5 November 1899.
 In 1949, the interior underwent a significant renovation led by architect Ole Landmark.